suit-wg/information-model/draft-ietf-suit-information-model.md

 Implements: [REQ.USE.DELEGATION](#req-use-delegation)

-# Motivation for Manifest Fields {#design-motivation}
+# Security Considerations {#design-motivation}
 The following sub-sections describe the threat model, user stories, security requirements, and usability requirements.
+This section also provides the motivations for each of the manifest information elements.

 ## Threat Model {#threat-model}

 The following sub-sections aim to provide information about the threats that were considered, the security requirements that are derived from those threats and the fields that permit implementation of the security requirements.
 This model uses the S.T.R.I.D.E. {{STRIDE}} approach.
 Each threat is classified according to:

-* Spoofing Identity
+* Spoofing identity

 * Tampering with data